benoitlavigne/slack-aws-tutorial/readme.md

 [More info about the Events API](https://api.slack.com/events-api)
 ![Event Subscription](docs/step1-Event_sub.png)

 - Click on "Install App" (left column), and click on the "Install App to Workspace" button.
 Follow the instructions in the OAuth flow, authorizing and installing your app to your workspace.
-This will take you back to this install page, which will show two tokens: copy the bot token (starting in `xoxb`), and go back to your EventsAPI Lambda config: paste this value as the "BOT_TOKEN" environment variable.
+This will take you back to this install page, which will show two tokens: copy the bot token (starting in `xoxb`), and go back to your EventsAPI Lambda config: paste this value as the "BOT_TOKEN" environment variable and hit save.
 ![Bot token](docs/step1-bot_token.png)

 - Open your Slack workspace, and then the DM with your bot.
 Sending any message here should trigger a response from the bot.